Fredric G. Levin College of Law

 Graduate Taxation Program

 The graduate taxation program, which offers the LL.M. in Taxation, LL.M. in International Taxation and S.J.D. in Taxation, is widely and consistently regarded as one of the nation’s top three programs.
 The environmental law program, also highly rated, offers the nation’s first LL.M. in the closely-related fields of environmental and land use law.
 The college’s strong international programs and LL.M. in Comparative Law for foreign lawyers expand the school’s curriculum and strengthen its ties with legal entities and scholars around the globe.

 Clinics, Centers and Institutes

 Clinical programs, including Virgil Hawkins Civil Clinics and Criminal Clinics, allow students to represent clients within an academic framework with a substantial classroom component.
 Students also can take advantage of such practical experience programs as pro bono work for organizations and government agencies, summer internships and externships.

-Multiple centers and institutes offer students unique, real-world perspectives and work experiences.
-At the same time they are partnering with legal firms and other institutions throughout the country and world to help shape the legal profession.
-The centers include the Center for Governmental Responsibility, Center for the Study of Race and Race Relations, Center on Children and Families, Center for Estate and Elder Law Planning, Criminal Justice Center, Center for International Financial Crimes Studies and the Institute for Dispute Resolution.
+Multiple centers and institutes offer students unique, real-world perspectives and work experiences at the same time they are partnering with legal firms and other institutions throughout the country and world to help shape the legal profession.
+Included are the Center for Governmental Responsibility, Center for the Study of Race and Race Relations, Center on Children and Families, Center for Estate and Elder Law Planning and the Institute for Dispute Resolution.

 Back to Top